react-backoffice/backoffice/README.md

 - `isOpen?: boolean`, is sidebar opened?, default `false`
 - `title: string`, title to show next to menu icon
 - `isFixed: boolean`, should the header be fixed when scrolling?
-- `isCookieInfoOpen: boolean`, is the cookie info bar visible?
 - `onDrawerOpen: function`, called when menu is toggled
 - `onClick: function`, click on title
 - `children?: Elements`, content which is shown on the right hand side of the header